 Here’s the short list of everyday items you’ll need for creamed eggs:

-Of course, you’ll typically also want some sliced bread of your choice to toast.
+Of course, you’ll typically also want sliced bread, toast, or English muffins.

 Creamed eggs on toast can be easily made gluten-free using gluten-free flour and bread, while those sensitive to dairy can replace the milk and butter with non-dairy alternatives.

-Before making your creamed eggs, hard boil two eggs per serving by bringing them to a boil in a saucepan filled with water, turning off the heat, and covering for 12-14 minutes.
+Before making your creamed eggs, boil two per serving in a saucepan filled with water, turn off the heat, and cover for 8 -10 minutes.
 After a quick five-minute ice bath, the eggs are ready to use.
 This can be done up to a week in advance if the eggs are kept in their shells.

 The rest of the recipe comes together in just a few minutes:

-2. Add flour and salt, whisking until combined and there are no lumps.
+- Add flour and salt, whisking until combined, and there are no lumps.

-Creamed eggs are best enjoyed over a warm, lightly toasted piece of buttered bread.
+Creamed eggs are best enjoyed over warm, lightly toasted buttered bread.

-There are so many different variations on this dish, and most are just as delicious!
+This dish has so many variations, and most are just as delicious!
 A common one, Goldenrod eggs, separates the egg whites and yolks before chopping.
 The whites are added to the creamy mixture as this recipe calls for, but the egg yolks are saved and sprinkled over the top of the mix just before serving.

 This creamy, mild mixture is a perfect canvas for all sorts of flavors.